Louis Thompson: Norwich City

 On 1 September 2014, he joined Norwich City and was loaned back to Swindon for the rest of the 2014–15 season.

+On 11 September 2015, Thompson rejoined Swindon Town on a loan valid to December 2015.

+On 1 February 2016, Thompson again returned to Swindon, on a loan until the end of the season.

+On 13 December 2016, Thompson agreed a new two-and-a-half year contract at Norwich.
 In January 2017, Thompson was ruled out for the rest of the 2016–17 season after suffering an achilles injury.
 Thompson suffered a further setback, a second achilles injury, in July 2017 and missed the 2017–18 season.
+In October 2018, he signed a new four-year contract with Norwich.
 He made six league appearances as Norwich were promoted to the Premier League as winners of the 2018–19 EFL Championship.

 On 16 August 2019, Thompson joined League One side Shrewsbury Town on a season-long loan.
 He made his debut for the club on 20 August, coming on as a 59th-minute substitute in a 2–3 away win at Accrington Stanley.
 He scored his first goal for Shrewsbury when he scored in an EFL Trophy tie against Macclesfield Town on 13 November 2019.
 Thompson returned to Norwich from his loan spell on 2 January 2020.

 On 16 January 2020, Milton Keynes Dons announced they had agreed a loan deal until the end of the 2019–20 season.
 On 18 August 2020 Thompson returned on loan for the duration of the 2020–21 season.

 Thompson left Norwich on 25 July 2021 after his contract was cancelled by mutual consent.